-- 1. the item is available only from a single source - 2. the public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation - the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the District - 4. after solicitation of a number of sources, competition is determined to be inadequate
+- b. the item is available only from a single source - c. the public exigency or emergency for the requirement will not permit a delay resulting from publicizing a competitive solicitation - d. the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the District - e. after solicitation of a number of sources, competition is determined to be inadequate